GuilhermeLoboSousa/graph-part-regression/README.md

 ## 🔧 Modifications in this fork made by me

-This fork includes several modifications to the original code developed by the authors of the preprint above, with the goal of improving the quality and usability of the train/test splits:
+This fork includes several modifications to the original code developed by the authors of the preprint above, with the goal of improving the quality and usability of the train/test splits, **now specifically adapted for regression problems** (continuous targets), not just binary or multiclass classification:

-- **Better class balance** across sets.
+- **Better balance of target value distributions across sets:**
+  Partitions are constructed to ensure that the distribution of the continuous regression target (e.g., stability, activity, etc.) is as similar as possible between sets, using quantile-based binning and sum balancing.
-- **Enforced sequence identity threshold** between datasets (e.g., between training and test sets), ensuring minimal homology.
+- **Enforced sequence identity threshold** between datasets (e.g., between training and test sets), ensuring minimal homology and reducing data leakage.
 - **Increased intra-set diversity**, which may enhance model generalization and learning performance.
+- **Support for regression-specific partitioning:**
+  The partitioning algorithm now considers both the distribution of discretized target bins and the total sum of target values per partition, aiming for fair and representative splits for regression tasks.

-These changes aim to generate more realistic and challenging sets for machine learning tasks involving biological sequences.
+These changes aim to generate more realistic and challenging sets for machine learning tasks involving biological sequences with continuous labels.

 ## 📊 Upcoming comparison with original results

-In the next 7 days, I plan to run a comparative evaluation between this modified version and the original method described in the preprint.
+In the next 7 days, I plan to run a comparative evaluation between this modified version (with regression-aware partitioning) and the original method described in the preprint.
 The results and main differences will be summarized and shared in a Jupyter Notebook within this repository.

 ## Installation